ShopBack Alternative Australia: 5 Better Options

 There's no browser link to remember to activate.
 No cashback to wait 90 days for.
 You set a target, and FindFetcher tells you when the right moment arrives.

-The free plan includes one active fetch with daily monitoring, no credit card required.
-Start tracking retail prices for free →
+The Lite plan is $3 per month and includes one active fetch with daily monitoring.
+Start tracking retail prices →

 FindFetcher also covers categories ShopBack doesn't touch in any automated way: event tickets, restaurant reservations, and car listings.
 If you're watching for Taylor Swift resale tickets or a specific used car under budget, those aren't cashback problems.
 They're monitoring problems, and FindFetcher handles them.